 Walking through the village complex, many of us joined the locals in their evening football game.
 The rest chatted and watched.

 By the time we returned, it was already dinner hour.
 Our house had no lights, and we dined using flashlights.
 The food was a potpourri of farm-grown things.
-We gorged on potatoes, bread, some steamed vegetables, and quinoa soup.
+We gorged on potatoes, bread, steamed vegetables, and quinoa soup.
 We had seen the terraced farms on the island on our walks around.
-Even though for us the food was fulfilling, the gentleman from the US avoided most greens.
+For us the food was fulfilling, but the gentleman from the US avoided most greens.
 He said it would be too healthy and might harm him.

-By that time stars had patted the sky.
-But our adventures weren’t over yet.
+By that time, stars had patted the sky.
+Our adventures weren’t over yet.

 “Put this on.”
-She gave all of us colorful clothes like her own.
-The boys got simple black pants, white shirts, and ponchos, but I had a black skirt, a big white shirt with large pink flowers, and a black shawl similar to her own.
+She gave us colorful clothes as her own.
+The boys got simple black pants, white shirts, and ponchos, but I had a black skirt, a big white shirt with large pink flowers, and a black shawl similar to hers.

 In a queue behind our host, guided by her flashlight, we did look like a bunch of idiots.
 The fiesta had men and women dressed in traditional party clothes, singing, making live music, and dancing.
 First, we sat around the performers.
-But soon enough we were on our feet going around in circles drinking beer.
-As once my sari had come off while dancing at my brother’s wedding, that night my skirt came off with my vehement jerks.
+Soon, we were on our feet, going around in circles, drinking beer.
+Years ago, my sari had come off while dancing at my brother’s wedding; that night, my skirt almost came off due to my vehement moves.
 My host mother ran to me to fix it up and giggled like a little girl.

-If only I hadn’t loosened it up because she had wound it around me too tight.
+If only I hadn’t loosened it up because she had wound it around me too tightly.
 Clearly, she had her reasons.
+(Another Peruvian grandmother was kind to me, too.)

-So maybe you don’t want to go to the islands as visiting Amantani island is a typical activity in Lago Titicaca Puno, but you can also think of it as a way to support the local community.
+So maybe you don’t want to go to the islands as visiting Amantani island is a typical activity in Lago Titicaca Puno.
+But you can also think of it as a way to support the local community.
 And it is up to you how touristy you make your visit.
-Stay casual, maybe practice a few words of Spanish so that you can speak with the family, and help them out in their daily life.
+Stay casual, practice a few words of Spanish to speak with the family, and help them out in their daily life.

 Hey, it is all about getting to know each other.
 Isn’t it?

-If you are limited on time, do consider this two-day tour which starts from Puno and takes tourists to all the three islands of Uros, Amantani, and Taquile island.
-This way you would have a genuine local experience but you wouldn’t have to spend time arranging the visits.
+If you are limited on time, do consider this two-day tour that starts from Puno and takes tourists to all three islands of Uros, Amantani, and Taquile island.
+This way, you would have a genuine local experience, but you wouldn’t have to spend time arranging the visits.

 One of the best things to do in Puno, Peru: Visit some remote islands on Lake Titicaca

-I won’t tell you where I went but I can say that Lago Titicaca has 42 islands, some of which are in Bolivia and the rest are in Peru.
-But most of them are accessible from Puno.
+I won’t tell you where I went, but I can say that Lago Titicaca has 42 islands, some of which are in Bolivia, and the rest are in Peru.
+Most are accessible from Puno.

-Talk to a tour guide and ask him to send you to an unknown island where he might have a family.
-Or make friends with locals and they will take you to their extended family which might be staying in one of the farthest islands.
+Talk to a tour guide and ask him to send you to an unknown island (where he might have a family).
+Or make friends with locals, and they will take you to their extended family, who might be staying in one of the farthest islands.

 I visited one such island.
-The family’s teenage children and I waded through the giant Lake Titicaca on their tiny houseboat, torrents of rain beat down on us, the cold wind slapped us throughout the two-three hour-long boat ride, the urgency to pee made me want to leave all social etiquette, and when we arrived at the island instead of running straight to the bathroom, I got mesmerized by a beautiful little Peruvian girl who took my heart away.
+The family’s teenage children and I waded through the giant Lake Titicaca on their tiny houseboat, torrents of rain beat down on us, the cold wind slapped us throughout the two to three hour-long boat ride, the urgency to pee made me want to leave all social etiquette, and when we arrived at the island, instead of running straight to the bathroom, I got mesmerized by a beautiful little Peruvian girl who took my heart away (like so many other people in Peru).

-- Birds, Butterflies, and Blooms to look out for on El Lago Titicaca
+- Birds, Butterflies, and Blooms to look out for on El Lago Titicaca, Puno

 - Must Read: Backpack Peru with my mammoth cultural Guide.

 I took a guided tour to Sillustani as I wanted to understand the story behind these pre-Inca cemeteries.
-About an hour ride’s away from Puno city center, the large towering chullpas or funerary towers standing high (some of them even 40 feet) on a steep climb next to another lake definitely looked impressive.
+About an hour’s ride away from Puno city center, the large towering chullpas or funerary towers standing high (some of them 40 feet high) on a steep climb next to another lake looked impressive.

-The story that until the late 1400s the Qolla warrior community used to tie their dead family members in a fetal position and saved them in uterus-shaped tombs with food and special personal belongings inside these chullpas surprised me even more.
+The legend that until the late 1400s the Qolla warrior community tied their dead family members in a fetal position, saved them in uterus-shaped tombs with food and personal belongings, and put them inside these chullpas surprised me even more.

 Preserving the bodies of dead family members was part of the culture of Peru.
-And even places like Nazca in South Peru also have cemeteries and burial grounds dating as old as 200 AD century where bodies were wrapped in cotton and resin to protect them from decay.
+Places like Nazca in South Peru also have cemeteries and burial grounds dating as old as 200 AD century.
+Bodies were wrapped in cotton and resin to protect them from decay.

-As we were coming back, I saw a train run past by while the sky was adorned with a gorgeous rainbow just stretched across behind the Andes.
+As we were returning, a train ran past while the sky was adorned with a gorgeous rainbow; it was just stretched across behind the Andes.
 A sight to remember indeed.

-The best way to know any city is to walk around in it.
+The best way to know any city is to walk around it.

-You are visiting South America so you would definitely start your journey by visiting the Plaza de Armas or the main square, then take a look at the large18th-century Baroque cathedral at the Plaza, stroll on the cafe and restaurants-stuffed Jirón Lima, admire the old La Casa del Corregidor which is said to be the oldest house in Puno and has the most precious Spanish balcony, chill in Parque/Park Pino, visit the Puno market or the mercado de artesanía to shop around for the most exquisite Peruvian alpaca wool items, and admire the British-made ship Yavarí which is the oldest ship to sail the waters of Titicaca.
+You are visiting South America, so you’d start your journey in Puno like you do in every destination on the continent: by visiting the Plaza de Armas, or the main square.
+Then take a look at the large18th-century Baroque cathedral at the Plaza, stroll on the cafe and restaurants-stuffed Jirón Lima, admire the old La Casa del Corregidor which is said to be the oldest house in Puno and has the most precious Spanish balcony, relax in Parque/Park Pino, visit the Puno market or the mercado de artesanía to shop around for the most exquisite Peruvian alpaca wool items, and admire the British-made ship Yavarí which is the oldest ship to sail the waters of Titicaca Lago.

 Climb up to Mirador(viewpoint) Kuntur Wasi to see Puno from a bird’s eye

-Though people say that this place is not safe, I took a taxi up to the hill with a travel friend for I didn’t know about the safety issues back then.
-We climbed up the more than a hundred stairs (though you can even take a taxi to the top for around 8 soles) to arrive at the giant statue of the condor.
+Though people say that Kuntur Wasi is not safe, I took a taxi up to the hill with a travel friend.
+I didn’t know about the safety issues.
+We climbed up more than a hundred stairs (you can also take a taxi to the top for around eight soles) and arrived at the giant statue of the condor.

-We were walking around there for hours, met local construction workers who offered us a local drink, and were almost getting too happy about our little trip when a group of gangster dogs started barking and followed us.
+We did go deep into the countryside, met local construction workers who offered us a local drink, and were almost getting too happy about our little trip when a group of gangster dogs started barking at us, following us closely.

-A guy shouted at the dogs from his rooftop, another lady ran behind them with her own dog and saved us.
-But the gang of dogs followed us again as if they had something in mind.
-I started picking up stones to hit the dogs when the ferocious dog of the farmer lady who had helped us previously came running to us, fought with the other dogs, and saved us from getting bitten.
+A guy shouted at the dogs from his rooftop, and another lady ran behind them with her own dog and saved us.
+But the gang of dogs followed us again.
+I had picked up stones to hit the dogs when the ferocious dog of the farmer lady who had helped us ran to us, fought with the other dogs, and saved us from getting bitten.

-The lady was so sweet and simple that when I hugged her to thank her she shied away and couldn’t stop giggling.
-I know people all over the internet say that part is notorious for taking away foreigner’s stuff, I didn’t even feel a hint of it.
+The lady was so sweet and simple that when I hugged her to thank her, she shied away and couldn’t stop giggling.
+I know people all over the internet say that this part of Puno city is notorious for taking away foreigners’ stuff, but I always felt safe.

 Admire the Fertility temple of Chucuito near Puno

-I am only mentioning this temple for if fertility temples exist somewhere, we should see them.
-You can take a taxi to the Andean village of Chucuito and visit the temple and observe some Peruvian village life.
+If fertility temples exist somewhere, we should see them.
+To visit the temple, take a taxi to the Andean village of Chucuito.
+You will also get to observe real Peruvian village life.

-Now let us dive into some of the existential questions about Puno, Peru and Lake Titicaca.
+Now let us dive into the logistics of visiting Puno, Peru, and Lake Titicaca.

 Lake Titicaca is located in the high altiplano basin in the Andes on the border of Peru and Bolivia.
-The right leg of Titicaca cuts through (almost) the West of Bolivia and the left leg sits in South Peru.
+The right leg of Titicaca cuts through the West of Bolivia, and the left leg sits in South Peru.

-Here are two Google maps to show you the Lake Titicaca and Puno in respect to the rest of South America.
+Here are two Google maps to show you Lake Titicaca and Puno in relation to the rest of South America.

-The altitude in Puno and Lake Titicaca is about 4,000 meters.
+The altitude of Puno and Lake Titicaca is about 4,000 meters.

 Why is Lake Titicaca so special that everybody who travels to South America keeps talking about it?

-Lake Titicaca is the largest, highest, and deepest lake in South America situated in the high Andes at the border of Peru and Bolivia.
-Now apart from these geographically unique characteristics, legends say that Lake Titicaca was the birthplace of the Incas, the rulers who ruled over the largest empire in South America before the Spanish invaded.
+Lake Titicaca is the largest, highest, and deepest lake in South America, situated in the high Andes at the border of Peru and Bolivia.
+Apart from these geographically unique characteristics, legends say that Lake Titicaca was the birthplace of the Incas, the rulers who ruled over the largest empire in South America before the Spanish invaded.

-Many more fascinating stories revolve around the lake which is said to be in the shape of a puma hunting a rabbit.
-These historical and mythological tales along with the thousands of year old civilizations that have been inhabiting the banks and islands of the lake, speak ancient Aymara and Quechuan languages, live in their indigenous styles most of the times without any power or machinery or cars, construct their own floating islands (about which I will talk later), the stunning countryside circumscribing the lake, terraced roofs cultivated with potato and corn, sheep and cow grazing on the steep hillsides, azure-blue water of the lake, and the mighty snow-capped Andes visible in the distance makes Titicaca one of the best places to visit in Peru and Bolivia.
+Many more fascinating stories revolve around the lake.
+Titicaca is said to be in the shape of a puma hunting a rabbit.
+The historical and mythological tales about Lago Titicaca, along with the thousands of year old civilizations that have been inhabiting the banks and islands of the lake, who speak ancient Aymara and Quechuan languages, live indigenously (often) without any power, machinery, or cars, and construct their floating islands (about which I will talk later), the stunning countryside circumscribing the lake, terraced roofs cultivated with potato and corn, sheep and cow grazing on the steep hillsides, azure-blue water of the lake, and the mighty snow-capped Andes visible in the distance makes Titicaca one of the best places to visit in Peru and Bolivia.

-Elevation of Lake Titicaca is 3,800 meters, almost as high as the popular Chandrashila Peak of the Himalayas where most of the Indians go for their first Himalayan trek.
-If you have been to Chandrashila, you must remember how low the oxygen pressure is at that height.
-Now imagine if you had to live at that altitude, wash clothes, cook, walk around, climb, sail, farm, run, and live your regular life but with just lesser oxygen.
-Now it seems like I have started to talk about the Spiti valley of Himachal.
+Elevation of Lake Titicaca is 3,800 meters, almost as high as the popular Chandrashila Peak of the Himalayas, where most Indians go for their first Himalayan trek.
+If you have been to any high mountain, you must remember how low the oxygen pressure is at that height.
+Imagine if you had to live at that altitude, wash clothes, cook, climb, sail, farm, run, study, and so on.
+Now it seems like I have started to talk about the Spiti Valley of Himachal.

 How big is Lake Titicaca?
 How deep is Lake Titicaca, Peru?